sjtrimble/angular/aio/content/tutorial/getting-started.md

 <code-example header="src/app/products/product-preview/product-preview.component.html (Product preview routerLink)" path="getting-started/src/app/products/product-preview/product-preview.component.html" linenums="false">
 </code-example>

 When the user clicks on the product title, the router will navigate to the product details route, with the specific `productId`.
-Only placeholder text is displayed, but you'll retrieve the product details in the [data](tutorial/getting-started-data) section.
+Only placeholder text is displayed, but you'll retrieve the product details in the data section.

 ## Next Steps

-You have the basics of our shopping cart.
+You have the basics of the shopping cart.

-Now we can [wire up the data](tutorial/getting-started-data) of our application.
+Now you can [wire up the data](tutorial/getting-started-data) of the application.